sdimitri31/Tao-Bot-Maker/README.txt

 Changelog :

+Version 0.4.6 :
+- Fix : Preventing crash when selecting action "Wait" or "Repeat sequence" in Action View
+- Add : Constant for coloring label and areas XY and XY2

 Version 0.4.5 :
 - Add : Areas can now be colored
 - Add : Colored labels and rectangles in "Action Click" panel